DETESTS-Dis/DETESTS-Dis.github.io/_pages/evaluation.md

 For both subtasks 1 and 2, we will use non-informative baselines that classify all instances as either the majority or the minority classes (all-ones and all-zeros).
-Furthermore, we also use a random classifier, a Term Frequency-Inverse Document Frequency (TFIDF) with Support Vector Machine (SVM), and a fine-tuned BERT model (Cañete et al. 2020).
+Furthermore, we also use a random classifier, a Term Frequency-Inverse Document Frequency (TFIDF) with Support Vector Machine (SVM), Fast Text embedding with SVM, and a fine-tuned BERT model (Cañete et al. 2020).
 The baselines and code to produce them can be found at [clic-ub/DETESTS-Dis](https://github.com/clic-ub/DETESTS-Dis) {: style="text-align: justify;"}